Real Service Dog Vest vs Fake: How to Tell the Difference

 Penalties and Laws Surrounding Fake Service Dogs

-Misrepresenting a dog as a service animal has serious legal consequences.
-These consequences are different in each state.
+There are federal and state service dog laws behind these rules, and misrepresenting a dog as a service animal has serious legal consequences.
 These penalties protect the rights of individuals who rely on legitimate service dogs and prevent misuse of federal law.

 Misrepresentation can lead to fines, jail time, or even misdemeanor charges.
 A service dog can only be removed from a public place if it is causing a disturbance.
 If you have a trained service dog, you can take it anywhere the public is allowed.